Articles and Photos Copyright Karen Bergeron 2007-2017

 Also Known as Cocklebur, Gobo root, Clot bur, Burr Seed

-Burdock, an herb with prickly seeds also known as Cocklebur, is a common wild medicinal plant commonly found in pastures and waste places in the Eastern Central United States, as far south as Tennessee - though more common northward, also in Canada.
+Burdock, an herb with prickly seeds also known as Cocklebur, is a common wild plant commonly found in pastures and waste places in the Eastern Central United States, as far south as Tennessee - though more common northward, also in Canada.

 First year plants have large leaves that resemble Elephant ears but lay prostrate on the ground (basal leaves).
 Do not confuse with Rhubarb, whose leaves are poisonous.
 In the second year, Burdock sends up a stem and boasts round pink and white or purple flowers in early summer, then ripens into prickly balls up to an inch in diameter.